 Public funding covers up to two packages of treatment, if required.
 Typically this is IVF (In Vitro Fertilisation) or IUI (Intrauterine insemination).
 One package of treatment can include, if necessary, ICSI (sperm micro-injection), frozen embryo storage, donor eggs, donor sperm, gestational surrogate and transfer of stored embryos.

-I’ve already got a child, can I qualify for public funding?
+I already have a child, can I qualify for public funding?

 Yes, however not if you have two or more children, including adopted or from a previous relationship living with you 50% of the time.